Smart Casual Outfit Ideas: Dress Code Guide for 2026

 | Standard cotton jersey | Adequate | Only with structured companions |

-| Polyester | Poor | Reads as gym-adjacent, avoid for smart casual |
+| Polyester | Poor | Reads as gym-adjacent, avoid |

 Two identical silhouettes create completely different impressions based on fabric alone.
 A merino crewneck with dark jeans reads as smart casual.
 A polyester crewneck with the same jeans reads as dressed down.
-Same shape, different stories entirely.
+Same shape, different perception entirely.

 Smart Casual Dinner Outfit Ideas